 There are certain important aspects to your Will which include:

-- Your Executors and Trustees;
+- Your Executors and Trustees

-- Who you want to receive your estate; and
+- Who you want to receive your estate, and

-- More importantly how they should receive your estate
+- How they should receive your estate

 What are Executors and Trustees?

-At the end of the administration (when all the assets have been realised and debts paid) your Executors may need to take on the role of Trustees to look after the assets if there are any trusts created by your Will for example if there are any children under 18.
+At the end of the administration (when all the assets have been realised and debts paid) your Executors may need to take on the role of Trustees to look after the assets if there are any Trusts created by your Will; for example, if there are any children under 18.

-Myth buster … You can appoint a Beneficiary as an Executor
+Myth buster … You can appoint a Beneficiary as an Executor.

 Appointment of Guardians

-You can appoint the same person to be both an Executor and Guardian but it is a big responsibility and many clients feel more comfortable having different people in this role.
+You can appoint the same person to be both an Executor and Guardian, but it is a big responsibility, and many clients feel more comfortable having different people in this role.